ASEM000/atomic-flashcards/README.md

 <br>

-This plugin creates flashcards using AI by combining **atomic** notes - short notes capturing single ideas - into questions that test your understanding across concepts.
+This Obsidian plugin creates flashcards using AI by combining **atomic** notes - short notes capturing single ideas - into questions that test your understanding across concepts.
 Filter by tags, folders, and a prompt, and the plugin generates [Obsidian Spaced Repetition](https://github.com/st3v3nmw/obsidian-spaced-repetition) flashcards with footnotes to the source notes.

 **Example**

-Given atomic notes:
+Given atomic notes (defined by tags or in folders)

 - `Symmetric Matrix.md`
 - `Symmetric Positive Definite Matrix.md`
+- `Spectral Theorem.md`
+- ...

 And topic prompt: